Gegegegensan/W4_Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 ```

 ```
-consolidated_all_dataset ... grouped aggregated data table based on "activity_labels" and "subject" values from all_data
+consolidated_all_dataset ... grouped aggregated data table based on "activity_labels" and "subject" values from all_data with the average of each variable for each activity and each subject
 ```